nyuphys/physics.nyu.edu/README.md

 Then, install the project files with
 ```
 npm i .
-gulp config
 ```
 This will set up the project and build it for the first time.
 While working on the project, it would be handy to use `gulp watch`.
 This will build the project once any files are saved in the project `src` directory.

 ## Running the Development Site
 To deploy the site, build the project and then run the Docker container via
 ```
-docker run -p 8010:80 sps
+docker-compose up
 ```

-After that, the site should be running on `localhost:8010`.
+This should build the container for the site and mirror any changes in the `web` directory to the live site, which should be running on `localhost:8010`.
+NB: `docker-compose` is bundled with Docker for OSX and Docker for Windows *but if you are using a Linux distro, you will need to install it separately.*